centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- Fixed the message in popup when deleting "Activités Métiers" (Fr language)
+- Fixed the message in popup when deleting "Activités Métiers" is wrong (Fr language)
 - Fixed an error when generating poller configuration with a disabled BA linked to an escalation task
-- Fixed the relations between BA and escalations are exported in RS engine conf regardless the BA is linked to the RS or not
+- Fixed the relations between BA and escalations exported in RS engine conf regardless if the BA is linked to the RS or not
-- Fixed the alignment of "required" input text on panel in Add Business Activity panel
+- Fixed the alignment of "required" input text on panel in Add Business Activity
-- Fixed MBI menu entry is not visible after upgrade from 19.10 to 21.10.0-beta.2 due to BAM module
+- Fixed MBI menu entry not visible after upgrade from 19.10 to 21.10.0-beta.2 due to BAM module

 ### 21.04.0